Skip to main content

 What is an if statement in Pine Script?

-An if statement in Pine Script is a conditional block that executes code only when a specified condition is true.
-It lets your script make decisions — for example, changing a color when price crosses a level or triggering an alert based on indicator values.
+An if statement in Pine Script is a conditional block that runs code only when a specific condition is true.
+It's how you make your script react to price movements -- changing a color, triggering an alert, or deciding to enter a trade when price crosses a level.

 How do you write an if-else statement in Pine Script?